chuxorg/cspy/README.md

 </p>

-Taking a look at some computer science concepts using Python.
+I'm using this repo to keep my chops up by taking a look at some computer science concepts using Python.

 - [Big O Notation][bigo]